Megachile rotundata: Defense

 Female alfalfa leafcutter bees have stingers, but both sexes usually use their mandibles as a defensive mechanism, usually only defending themselves when squeezed or antagonized.
 So, bee suits, such as those required with honey bees, are not necessary when dealing with these bees.
 When these bees do sting, however, they do not lose their stingers or die after stinging.

 Human importance

 Human assistance in pest control

 In managing M. rotundata for pollination, such methods as dichlorvos pest strips and ultraviolet lamps placed above liquid traps are effective in killing parasitoids, but not harming M. rotundata.
 Other methods of preventing parasitoid invasion include physical barriers.
 For example, the presence of thick artificial cavities separating the exterior from the nest and application of a felt cloth sealing to the back of the nesting board prevents parasitoid access to the nest.
 Another way that pest are controlled is by opening up the nesting material and cleaning the cocoons.

 Pollination

-M. rotundata was intentionally introduced into the United States during the 1940s, and its management as a pollinator leads to increases in seed production of some crops in the U.S. It has been shown to pollinate these plant species:
+Megachile rotundata was accidentally introduced into the United States during the 1940s, and its management as a pollinator leads to increases in seed production of some crops in the U.S. It has been shown to pollinate these plant species: